ganevaaaa/web-vuln-scanner/README.md

 # 🔍 Web Vulnerability Scanner

 A lightweight Python-based tool that crawls websites and detects common web vulnerabilities such as **SQL Injection (SQLi)**, **Cross-Site Scripting (XSS)**, and more.

-📌 “This project is for educational use.
-It demonstrates how basic web vulnerability scanning works and is not meant to replace professional tools like Burp Suite or OWASP ZAP.”
+📌 This project is for educational use.
+It demonstrates how basic web vulnerability scanning works and is not meant to replace professional tools like Burp Suite or OWASP ZAP.
-> ⚠️ For **educational and authorized use only**.
-Never scan targets you don't have permission to test.

 ---